Lib Technologies: Environmental sustainability

-Now press your board's edge between your feet.
-As your weight presses out the rocker, tips and tails maintain full contact for control and stability, but edge pressure is lessened, letting them float, climb, and deflect like never before.
-Banana Technology stiffens the tip and tail for more pop and stability on landings.
-Banana Technology's Magne-Traction improves edge hold and balancing point control.
-The result is a loose, catch-free board that slams boxes, rails, and jibs nicely with the preset rocker, maintains pop with a stiffer tip and tail, and turns effortlessly on hardpack and ice with the built-in rocker.
-The built-in rocker curve floats the board naturally in powder, while the strong nose and tail prevent folding.

 Lib Tech is known throughout the snowboard industry for their longtime commitment to environmental sustainability.
-Mike Olson took the first steps towards sustainability early in the history of Lib Technologies; he replaced toxic ABS plastic with recyclable polyethylene in 1986, and introduced sustainable polymer topsheets and bamboo cores in 1995.
+Mike Olson took the first steps towards sustainability early in the history of Lib Technologies; he replaced toxic ABS plastic with recyclable polyethylene in 1986, and introduced sustainable polymer top sheets and bamboo cores in 1995.

 Currently, Lib Tech even has its own environmental task force, dubbed the "environMENTAL division," which oversees the company's sustainability measures.
-Not only does Lib Tech incorporate environmentally friendly materials into their snowboards (such as water-based graphics, non petroleum-based bio-plastic topsheets, Volatile organic compound resin, renewable wood cores, and basalt fiber rather than fiberglass), but the company has also designed their factory with the environment (and the health of their employees) in mind.
+Not only does Lib Tech incorporate environmentally friendly materials into their snowboards (such as water-based graphics, non-petroleum-based bio-plastic top sheets, Volatile organic compound resin, renewable wood cores, and basalt fiber rather than fiberglass), but the company has also designed their factory with the environment (and the health of their employees) in mind.
 The factory's heating system runs on canola-based bio-diesel, which Lib-Tech makes available to employees and local farmers through a bio-diesel co-op program.
 Wood sawdust is recycled as a soil additive, scrap wood is repackaged as kindling, and scrap plastics are reground and reused.
 Water-cleansed grinding systems reduce airborne particulate levels, and the factory's air supply is constantly fresh due to a 2700% air-replacement ventilation system.